-Our processes are fair, ethical and transparent.
+We are fair, ethical, and transparent.

 We are a progressive and dynamic organization open to new ideas.

-Rennie Harper / Mayor, Town of Nipawin
+Bryan Matheson* / Mayor, Town of Lumsden

 Tania Wendling, Chief Executive Officer

-Kevin Madden, Account Executive (Aon)
+Kevin Madden, Principal Attorney and Account Executive (Aon)

 Susan Fedyck, Account Executive (Aon)